Saadiq-Byte/Twitter-Analysis-The-Data-Cleaning-Challenge/README.md

 The Organizers of the #datacleaningchallenge that took place in March are looking to start another challenge in April.
 I aim to provide insights on the data gotten from the challenge, how people perceive data cleaning, the most talked about tools which could give a hint on the tools the participants used and the strategies on how to make the next challenge even bigger.

 ## Data Sourcing
 I gathered my data by using python Snscrape library.
 I scraped my twitter data using the #DataCleaningChallenge hashtagg from 1st of March to 31st of March 2023.
-The function I used to scrape the data is shown beloow
+The function I used to scrape the data is shown below

 ```python
 # to define a function that scrapes tweet from tweet